 Delivery truck accidents are on the rise.
-With more people ordering online because of the COVID pandemic, the sheer volume of packages being delivered has put more delivery vehicles on the roads.
+With more people ordering online because of the COVID pandemic, the sheer volume of items being delivered has put more delivery vehicles on the roads.
 This means more serious traffic crashes: Delivery trucks and vans accounted for 9 percent of all roadway fatalities in the country in a recent year, according to the Centers for Disease Control and Prevention (CDC).

 - Distracted driving: Delivery vehicle drivers must navigate to different locations using GPS.
 They routinely receive updates on their phones.
-Although part of the job, this type of distraction can lead to accidents.
+Although it’s part of the job, this type of distraction can lead to accidents.

 - Driver inexperience: 3.6 million truck drivers are delivering freight in the United States, according to the American Trucking Associations (ATA).
 But thousands more are being hired each year to keep up with industry demand.
 New drivers who lack experience with large delivery trucks and vans are more likely to be involved in accidents.

-Delivery vehicle accidents are more complicated than accidents involving two-passenger cars.
+Delivery vehicle accidents are more complicated than accidents involving cars.
 Some companies may contract out their deliveries to third parties.
 In that case, those third parties may be liable for the accidents their drivers cause, making it difficult to pursue a claim against the original company.
 Liability coverage on delivery vehicles can vary from one company to another.
-Even when a company has auto liability insurance with the limits to cover your losses, it may make a lowball settlement offer, instead of the compensation you deserve.
+Even when a company has auto liability insurance with high enough limits to cover your losses, it may make a lowball settlement offer, instead of offering the compensation you deserve.

-Delivery companies carry liability insurance to cover losses caused to others in cases of negligence and injury.
+Companies that deliver letters and packages carry liability insurance to cover losses caused to others in cases of negligence and injury.
 Some delivery companies are shielded from liability by their business models – contracting deliveries out to other companies.

 - Amazon: Amazon does not own its delivery trucks but outsources to other companies.
 Individual drivers use their privately-owned vehicles for Amazon deliveries, which are tracked through a mobile app (similar to Uber or Lyft drivers) under the company’s Flex program.
 Amazon’s liability insurance only covers accidents that occur when a driver is on the clock.
-When a driver officially on duty with Amazon causes an accident, the company’s auto liability insurance policy covers up to $1 million per accident.
+When a driver who is officially on duty with Amazon causes an accident, the company’s auto liability insurance policy covers up to $1 million per accident.